The state of AI-native developer hiring in Malaysia.

 The Malaysian developer market is splitting in two: those who can direct AI and ship, and those competing on tasks AI now does.

-The pattern across our placement data and partner feedback is consistent.
-AI hasn’t reduced demand for developers — it has raised the value of judgment.
+AI hasn’t reduced demand for developers - it has raised the value of judgment.
 The developers commanding the premiums above aren’t the fastest typists; they’re the ones who can decide what to build, direct AI to build it, and catch where it’s confidently wrong.
+For new entrants that’s good news: the bar isn’t years of memorised syntax - it’s learning to build, with AI, the modern way.

 Trust